benjamin421/aionbio/content/roadmap.md

     - **Approach**: Extrapolate the results to form hypotheses about similar interventions in more complex organisms, paving the way for future research.
 Project 2B is an essential component of our research program, bridging the gap between cellular-level interventions and organismal outcomes.
 By exploring the effects of bioelectric and chemical reprogramming on invertebrate lifespan, this project will contribute valuable knowledge to the fields of aging research, regenerative medicine, and bioelectric science.

 #### iii.
 Project 2C.
-Rodent Model Deep Tissue Bioelectric Imaging
+Rodent Model Deep Tissue Bioelectric Imaging {#project-2c}
-Project 2C aims to leverage the advancements made in Projects 1B (Deep Tissue Read Hardware) and 1C (Advanced Computational Strategies for Electrome Data Management) to implement a minimum viable prototype (MVP) for deep tissue bioelectric imaging in rodent models.
+Project 2C aims to leverage the advancements made in [Projects 1B](#project-1b) (Deep Tissue Read Hardware) and [1C](#project-1c) (Advanced Computational Strategies for Electrome Data Management) to implement a minimum viable prototype (MVP) for deep tissue bioelectric imaging in rodent models.
 This project focuses on exploring and validating methods to capture and analyze the deep tissue electrome of rodents, a crucial step in understanding complex bioelectric phenomena in mammalian systems.
 The project will explore two potential approaches based on the outcomes of earlier projects:

 1. *Non-Invasive Deep Tissue Imaging*:
     - **Objective**: Implement a non-invasive approach to deep tissue bioelectric imaging using advanced imaging technologies.